World Languages and ELL Services

 Sixth, Seventh and Eighth Grade French

-In sixth, seventh and eighth grades, students have French class five days a week.
+During the 2023-2024 school year, sixth graders will have French class every other day.
+Seventh and eighth graders will meet daily.
 The sixth and seventh grade curricula are aligned to the New Jersey Core Curriculum Content Standards for World Languages at the novice-mid level.
 Classes are conducted in French, and students are expected to make every effort to communicate in French.
 With a communicative approach to language learning, sixth graders learn to use memorized words and phrases to express themselves in simple sentences in the present tense.
 They ask and answer simple questions on very focused topics such as the date, time, weather, family, and daily activities.
 Through thematic units, students explore some Francophone countries, as well as the regions of France.
 They learn about French café culture, and learn to read authentic text for information.

 With their expanding vocabulary and grammar foundation, seventh grade French students learn to express themselves in simple sentences using the present and near future tenses.
 They learn to ask and answer questions, describe people, places and things, give and follow directions, and understand authentic text.
 They continue to learn about French culture, including a study of Paris and its important landmarks.